XLNT/meirl/README.md

 + uses "verifiable claims" metaphor for SSI attestations, and
 + uses bitwise flag access control for key management.

 In our case, the counterfactual instantiation is simply a user signing any data; this proves that they have the ability to deploy a contract, in the future, based on that public key.
-Operating on-chain as that identity requires opt-in contracts ala MetaTx, but because they are
+Operating on-chain as that identity requires opt-in contracts ala MetaTx, but because they are part of an ecosystem, that's ok.

 When using a single key, it's possible to authenticate multiple devices using a two-factor-confirm user experience ala WalletConnect (but over a p2p network instead of a centralized bridge server).

 Once a user wants to evolve to caring for a fully self-sovereign identity contract (primarily to support multiple independent devices and keys beyond the single, origin key or to interact with non-ecosystem contracts), they can deploy their identity fully, which costs 66k gas, or about 5 cents at 1gwei and $450 ETH.

-XLNT is totally in control of name grants, so we can store that shit off-chain and then commit it on-chain once they evolve.
+ENS name grants can be cached off-chain and then committed on-chain as part of the identity deploy process.

 DIDs might look like